Shango

-Shango (Yoruba language: Ṣàngó, also known as Changó or Xangô in Latin America; as Jakuta or Badé; and as Ṣangó in Trinidad Orisha') is an Orisha (or spirit) in Yoruba religion.
-Genealogically speaking, Shango is a royal ancestor of the Yoruba as he was the third Alaafin of the Oyo Kingdom prior to his posthumous deification.
-Shango has numerous manifestations, including Airá, Agodo, Afonja, Lubé, and Obomin.
-He is known for his powerful double axe (Oṣè).
-He is considered to be one of the most powerful rulers that Yorubaland has ever produced.
+Shango (Ṣàngó) (Note: Also known as Changó or Xangô in Latin America; as Jakuta or Badé; and as Ṣangó in Trinidad Orisha')) is the Orisha (or deity) of fire, thunder, lightning, virility, dance, drumming, strength and justice in the Yoruba religion.
+Genealogically, Shango is a royal ancestor of the Yoruba as he was the third Alaafin of the Oyo Empire prior to his posthumous deification.
+Shango is known for his double-headed battle-axe (Oṣé) and is considered to be one of the most powerful rulers in Yoruba history.

-In the New World, he is syncretized with either Saint Barbara or Saint Jerome.
+Xangô, as he is called in Candomblé and various other Afro-Brazilian religions, is believed to have numerous manifestations as various historical and legendary figures, including Ayrá, Agodo, Afonja, Lubé, and Obomin.
+Ayrá is derived from another deity in Yorùbáland, the personification of thunder, that is often closely associated with Ṣàngó and is called Ara (lit.
+'Thunder').
+(Note: Also known variously as Àìrá, Àrá-gbona etc.) In the New World, he is syncretized with either Saint Barbara or Saint Jerome.

 Historical figure

-Ṣàngó was the third Alaafin of Oyo, following Oranmiyan and Ajaka.
+Historically, Ṣàngó was the third Alaafin of Oyo, following Oranmiyan and Ajaka.
 He brought prosperity to the Oyo Empire.
-According to Professor Mason's Mythological Account of Heroes and Kings, unlike his peaceful brother Ajaka, he was a powerful and violent ruler.
+According to Professor Mason's Mythological Account of Heroes and Kings, unlike his peaceful brother Ajaka, he was a powerful, bellicose and violent ruler.
 He reigned for seven years which were marked by his continuous campaigns and many battles.
 His reign ended due to the inadvertent destruction of his palace by lightning.
-He had three wives, namely Queen Oshun, Queen Obba, and Queen Oya.
+He had three wives, namely Queen Oshun, Queen Ọba, and Queen Ọya.

 Some of the slaves brought to the Americas were Yoruba, one of the various ethnic groups drawn into the Atlantic slave trade, and they brought the worship of Ṣàngó to the New World as a result.
 Strong devotion to Ṣàngó led to Yoruba religions in Trinidad and Recife, Brazil being named after the deity.